-- 1. Use the SolrenViewTM UI to temporarily disable the power output by pressing and holding the ESCAPE button for 5 seconds. - 2.
-Disconnect the inverter from DC power to ensure that live DC is not entering the inverter. - 3.
-Switch off DC disconnect. - 4.
-Switch off AC disconnect. - 5.
-Watch until all LED indicators have been off for 5 minutes allowing the capacitors to discharge. - 6.
+- 1. Use the SolrenViewTM UI keypad to disable the power output by pressing and holding the ESC button for two seconds. - 2.
+Disconnect inverter from DC power to ensure that live DC is not entering the inverter. - 3.
+Switch off DC disconnect switch. - 4.
+Switch off AC disconnect switch. - 5.
+Watch until all LED indicators have been off for 5 minutes to allow capacitors to discharge. - 6.
 Open handle on door (use key if locked).

-Before closing the main enclosure, always check for any signs of problems such as corrosion, loose parts, insect or animal infestation, excessive dirt/dust, or overheated or deformed/aged-looking parts.
+Before closing the main enclosure always check for any signs of problems such as corrosion, loose parts, insect or animal infestation, excessive dirt/dust, or over heated or deformed/aged-looking parts.